Helping You Move Forward

 A person may also acquire citizenship before they turn 18 years old if both their parents are U.S. citizens.

-An experienced citizenship attorney can more closely examine your situation to determine whether you are eligible for citizenship through naturalization and how to proceed if so.
+A knowledgeable citizenship attorney in Newark can more closely examine your situation to determine whether you are eligible for citizenship through naturalization and how to proceed if so.

-The naturalization application process can be lengthy, but a brief summary of the necessary steps is:
+The naturalization application process can be lengthy, but a summary of the necessary steps is:

 1. Determine eligibility to become a U.S. citizen.